Skip to content

 Important

-To enable Filter by Tag feature setup custom properties as described below.
+To enable Filter by Tag feature, set up custom properties as described below.

 View Test Run Details

 Expanding a test run reveals the report with execution status for every test step.
-The details pane also contains links to download test run attachments and execution log.
+The details pane also contains links to download test run attachments and the execution log.

 Test Matrix View